lindsaykwardell/lindsaykwardell/content/posts/2018-03-29-roadblocks.md

   - Ilandrior
   - The Folly of Wizards
   - Wizards
-excerpt: “I am sorry, but Archmage Velsyph is very busy at the moment.”
+snippet: “I am sorry, but Archmage Velsyph is very busy at the moment.”
 ---
 *This post was originally made on 4/9/2018, but for continuity reasons has been advanced.*